snowdj/CodingPuzzles-Python/CodingPuzzles/doc/linkedlist/Add Two Numbers.md

 # Thoughts

 ## Method 1
 - Add the value of nodes in both two lists.
-As the lists have reverse order, no need to change.
+As the digits are stored in the lists in  reverse order, no need to reorder the list.
-- Carry = (Carry + val1 + val2 ) / 10
+- carry = (carry + val1 + val2 ) / 10
-- Sum = (carry + val1 + val2) % 10
+- sum = (carry + val1 + val2) % 10

 ## Method 2
 - Record the values of linked list nodes, and change to number (remember the reverse order)